GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-89/index.md

 scenarios for users that were never possible before, interacting with real world hardware.

-It allows makers to connect to fun, quirky hardware, video conferencing apps to use the dedicated telephony buttons on specialized speakers.
+They allow makers to connect to fun, quirky hardware, video conferencing apps to use the dedicated telephony buttons on specialized speakers.
 Or any number of other use cases.